timoshishi/timstagram/README.md

 - `yarn generate:feature <FeatureName>` - creates a new feature folder and files
 - `yarn generate:api <route-name>` - creates a new api route and files
 - `yarn prisma generate dev` - generates the prisma schema

+## CI/CD (WIP)

+We are currently following a truck based model of development.... a. preview deploys with smoke tests We are using Github Actions for our automated deployments at this time.

+1. Tests are run.
+Failing tests will block a PR from merge.